Residence permit

 Cyprus Refugee Council Visit Website

 According to the Refugee Law,[1] recognised refugees are granted, as soon as possible, a residence permit valid for three years.
 The permit is renewable for three-year periods only, and there is no possibility for this permit to be issued for longer periods.
 The law also allows for the residence permit of family members of beneficiaries of refugee status that do not qualify individually as refugees to be valid for less than three years renewable, however in practice this limitation was rarely applied.
+Residence permits are issued by the Civil Registry and Migration Department (CRMD) and in 2023 there were 2,515 permits of recognised refugees valid until 31 December 2023, concerning 1,654 adults and 861 minors.[2]

-In the case of beneficiaries of subsidiary protection status and their family members, the law states that a renewable residence permit valid for one year is issued as soon as possible after international protection has been granted.[2]
+In the case of beneficiaries of subsidiary protection status and their family members, the law states that a renewable residence permit valid for one year is issued as soon as possible after international protection has been granted.[3]
 This permit is renewable for two-year periods for the duration of the status.
 Again, there is no possibility for such permits to be renewed for longer periods.
+Residence permits are issued by the Civil Registry and Migration Department (CRMD) and in 2023 there were 10,277 permits of beneficiaries of subsidiary protection status valid until 31 December 2023, concerning 6,448 adults and 3,829 minors.[4]

 Moreover, according to the Refugee Law, residence permits for both refuges and subsidiary protection beneficiaries provide the right to remain only in the areas under the control of the Republic of Cyprus (RoC), therefore excluding beneficiaries from the right to remain or even visit areas in the north of the island that are not under the control of the RoC.[5]

-In practice, long delays are systematically encountered in the issuance and renewal of residence permits for both refugees and beneficiaries of subsidiary protection and during 2022 delays increased due to the CRMD prioritising Temporary protection holders who receive their residence permits within 5-7 working days on average.[4]
+In practice, long delays are systematically encountered in the issuance and renewal of residence permits for both refugees and beneficiaries of subsidiary protection and during 2022 delays increased due to the CRMD prioritising Temporary protection holders who receive their residence permits within 5-7 working days on average.[6]
 Specifically, a BIP, once granted international protection or in the case of renewal, is required to book an appointment on the online platform of the CRMD in order to submit the application in the city in which they are living (if in Nicosia at the CRMD Office, for other cities at the AIU of the that city).
 Depending on the city, appointments are extremely scarce and can take up to 6 months to secure one.
 Furthermore, and based on many complaints, throughout 2022, the scarcity in appointments was mainly due to the online platform being abused by agents who book appointments and would then sell these.
-In early 2023 the operation of online platform was gradually terminated due to the abuse.[5]

 Regarding family members, up to 2019 the CRMD issued residence permits for family members of recognised refugees and beneficiaries of subsidiary protection that did not exist prior to the entry of the refugee into Cyprus; the permits referred to a ‘spouse or child of a refugee.
 In 2019, the CRMD ceased this practice with the justification that it did not have a legal basis and was merely a practice.
-However, since then the CRMD has not provided an effective alternative status or residence permit leaving persons who have been living for many years in the country without status, residence permit, access to rights, and in many cases leading to loss of employment and the main income of the family.
-Specifically, in the case of family members of beneficiaries of subsidiary protection, as this status is mostly granted to Syrian nationals, their family members will be granted protection on their own right, however this policy affects mixed marriages of Syrians with third country nationals where again the CRMD refuses to provide a status with rights.
+Until 2023 the CRMD had not provided an effective alternative status or residence permit leaving persons who have been living for many years in the country without status, residence permit, access to rights, and in many cases leading to loss of employment and the main income of the family.[10]
+The Ombudsman,[11] in a report on the issue, and the Commissioner for Rights of the Child,[12] in response to complaints submitted, have both identified it as a gap in the law that violates the principle of family unity, calling on legislative amendments and for the administration to take steps to identify an interim solution.
+To date no legislative amendments have taken place.

 [1] Article 18A Refugee Law.